hhuynh15/hhuynh15.github.io/_posts/2023-02-22-love-chatgpt.md

   src: /UqJBtdz.png
   width: 512
   height: 512
-  alt: 'an illustration of a woman typing on a laptop with a friendly, cute and helpful toy robot' Dalle Image prompted by Hieu Huynh
+  alt: an illustration of a woman typing on a laptop with a friendly, cute and helpful toy robot, Dalle Image prompted by Hieu Huynh
 ---

 This blogpost is partially written by AI